An elderly lady in a pool holding hands with an instructor, emphasizing the therapeutic nature of swimming for seniors

 6 Benefits of Swimming for Older Adults

 In addition to being a fun recreational activity and a way to cool off on hot days, swimming is a terrific form of exercise for older adults and their caregivers.
 It’s a low-impact sport, which is beneficial for people suffering from sports injuries or conditions like arthritis.
 For older adults especially, maintaining an active lifestyle is critical for overall health, and many take to swimming regularly.
-This post examines some of the most important benefits of swimming for loved ones as they age.
+This post examines some of the most important benefits of senior swimming for loved ones as they age.

 1. Low-Impact Exercise is Ideal for Aging Joints